 and neurodegeneration, with a complex and still to be clarified aetiology.
 Several

-data, coming from patients' samples and from animal models, show that oxidative status (OS)
+data, coming from patients' samples and from animal models, show that Oxidative Status

-plays an important role in MS pathogenesis.
-Overproduction of reactive oxidative species by
+(OS) plays an important role in MS pathogenesis.
+Overproduction of reactive oxidative species

 Methods: We undertook a structured search of bibliographic databases for peer-reviewed research